borealbirds/WildTrax-dataHarmonization/README.md

 | distanceMethod     | Text | The distance band separation method used.
 Refer to [distance_method_codes table](https://github.com/borealbirds/WT-Integration/blob/main/lookupTables/distance_method_codes.csv)  | YES |

 Common **distanceMethod** field errors:
 * NOTE: You can request to add a new distance method if the one that was used for the project is not already in WildTrax.
+Locations within a project can't use different **distanceMethod** for the same surveyDateTime.
+For example, a specie observed on a specific location/surveyDateTime need to have the same **distanceMethod** across all species observed at that location/surveyDateTime.